emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 .. note:: Emscripten also has support for older SDL1, which is built-in.
 If you do not specify SDL2 as in the command above, then SDL1 is linked in and the SDL1 include paths are used.
 SDL1 has support for *sdl-config*, which is present in `system/bin <https://github.com/emscripten-core/emscripten/blob/master/system/bin/sdl-config>`_.
 Using the native *sdl-config* may result in compilation or missing-symbol errors.
 You will need to modify the build system to look for files in **emscripten/system** or **emscripten/system/bin** in order to use the Emscripten *sdl-config*.

+.. note:: You can also build a library from ports in a manual way if you prefer
+    that, but then you will need to also apply the python logic that ports does.
+    That code (under ``tools/ports/``) may do things like ensure necessary JS functions are included in the build, add exports, and so forth.
+In general, it's better to use the ports version as it is what is tested and known to work.

 Adding more ports
 -----------------